immyweb/react-assessment/README.md

 # Test Driven React Assessment

 A set of tasks to assesses the skills of a candidate for a React position, or to evaluate and improve one's own skills.
-Fundamental concept demonstrations for learning/assessment of React.
-Simple exercises that clearly isolate each concept.

-1. Clear documentation blocks with examples and expected outputs
-2. Graduated difficulty from basic concepts to advanced patterns

 ## Topics covered